iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.grid.qz.md

 ```

 Yes!
 The 2 columns are the same size because they each take up 50% of the total width.
 The 4 rows split up the available height into 4 equal parts.

+Q13: Which of the following would make an item start at row 2 and end right before row 5?
+A13:
+grid-row: 2 / span 3;